kamran-redis/redisexpire/README.md

 ### 5. Data Type and Expiry Support
 - The tool supports both string and hash data types, covering common Redis use cases.
 - Optional expiry for keys allows benchmarking of Redis' key expiration mechanism.
+- The `empty` data type can be used to measure the raw performance of the benchmarking framework itself, without sending any commands to Redis (useful for baseline comparison).

 ### 6. Simplicity and Extensibility
 - The codebase is kept simple and modular, making it easy to extend (e.g., to add new Redis commands or metrics).